 The main sources for the origins of the Eversharp are in the possession of Charles R. Keeran's grandson, John Keeran.
-Most are available through Robert L. Bolin's website devoted to the Chicago pencil industry (now at www.unl.edu/Bolin_resources/pencil_page/keeran/index.htm ), most notably Keeran's lengthy letter of February 2, 1928.
+Most were available through Robert L. Bolin's website devoted to the Chicago pencil industry (formerly at http://www.unl.edu/Bolin_resources/pencil_page/keeran/index.htm, archived at the Internet Archive), most notably Keeran's lengthy letter of February 2, 1928.
 Keeran's account appears to be entirely consistent with the evidence of advertisements, flyers, and the pencils themselves, as well as with the account published by C. A. Frary, Wahl's general manager: "What We Have Learned in Marketing Eversharp", Printers' Ink, 66/6 (August 11, 1921).

 The Eversharp logo is still an active trademark, #71327611, with first commercial use claimed December 1913.
 [NOTE: this number is the serial (filing) number for US trademark 297,913 which was issued in 1932, and which was a modification of the original Eversharp trademark, 147,712.
 Thanks to George Kovalenko for the correction.]